thevpc/jadam/README.md

 # Example
-He is a mode sophisticated example
+He is a more sophisticated example

 ![Example](documentation/demo/Example.png?raw=true "Example")